 Free parking is available in the 11th Street Parking Garage, right across the street from Min Kao.

 We will be enforcing the CDC, state, and local COVID guidelines for those who attend the event in person.
 This means when you check into the event physically you will be asked a series of COVID related questions upon arrival.
 We also ask that participants wear a mask at all times while inside of the venue.
 If you feel sick or have been recently exposed to someone who has COVID-19, we ask you to please attend the event virtually.
 For more information:

 Yes, we abide by the Major League Hacking Code of Conduct.

 Yes!
 VolHacks is not just software!
 The Hardware Lab is an area where you can borrow hardware you need to create your hack, using your government issued ID.
 Feel free to bring your own hardware or send suggestions on what feel you would like to use.
 You can review a list of hardware lab here.

 Nope, we are not a lock-in.
 We realize that 36 hours is a long time, and that some people might have other commitments during that time.
 Feel free to stay and leave as you choose.

 No worries at all.
-We will be providing mentors during the hackathon and running workshops, as well as providing food and drinks and a place to sleep if you don't have one.
-We will also have a Slack team for anyone to get help at during the hackathon.
+We will be providing mentors during the hackathon and running workshops.
+We will also have a Discord server for anyone to get help at during the hackathon.
 You don't need to be good at writing code or building things, this is a learning experience and chance to have fun above everything else!

 You are not limited to what you can make, hack, or build for the hackathon except for the following restrictions:

-Feel free to email us about the event, sponsoring us, partnering with us, or with any other questions!
+Feel free to email us at [email protected] if interested in our event, sponsoring with us, or with any other questions!